Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based OOD Detection: Methodology

 \subsubsection{Auxiliary Training-based Methods}

-CLIPN~\cite{wang2023clipn} is the only auxiliary training-based method for zero-shot OOD detection.
-CLIPN aims to empower the logic of saying ``no" within CLIP, and it designs a novel learnable ``no" prompt and an additional ``no" text encoder to capture negation semantics within images.
-To create an additional text encoder, CLIPN needs to be pre-trained on the CC-3M dataset~\cite{sharma2018conceptual}.
-While the extensive pre-training of CLIPN may indeed lead to intensive computations and lower scalability, once pre-trained, it performs zero-shot OOD detection across a wide range of domains with comparable performance to few-shot OOD detection methods~\cite{miyai2023locoop, nie2023out}.
-In the future, within this field, there is potential for zero-shot open-vocabulary OOD detection to further advance the realm of zero-shot OOD detection, which will be discussed later in Sec.~\ref{subsec:fsood_challenge}.
+CLIPN~\citep{wang2023clipn} is the only auxiliary training-based method for zero-shot OOD detection.
+CLIPN aims to empower the logic of saying ``no'' within CLIP, and it designs a novel learnable ``no'' prompt and an additional ``no'' text encoder to capture negation semantics within images.
+To create an additional text encoder, CLIPN needs to be pre-trained on the CC-3M dataset~\citep{sharma2018conceptual}.
+While the extensive pre-training of CLIPN may indeed lead to intensive computations and lower scalability, once pre-trained, it performs zero-shot OOD detection across a wide range of domains with comparable performance to few-shot OOD detection methods~\citep{miyai2023locoop, nie2023out}.